codeship/screencast-storyboards/blogposts/django-bitbucket-appengine.md

-Let's get our application ready for App Engine.
-We create a file `app.yml` in the root directory of our application.
-In this configuration file we tell App Engine that our web application is called "my-codefish" and that it is a python app.
+Let's get your application ready for App Engine.
+You need to create a file `app.yml` in the root directory of your application.
+In this configuration file you tell App Engine your web application's identifier (in my case my-codefish and that it is a python app.

-We say that the version is "1" and the api version is "1" as well.
-And finally we add a handler for all urls to be handled by `django_bootstrap.py`.
+App engine also requires a `version` and an `api_version` parameter, which you can both set to "1".
+And finally add a handler for all urls to be handled by your app boot script, in my case `django_bootstrap.py`.

 ![app.yml][screenshot-app-yml]

-I commit and push this change
+Now you can commit and push this change

 ![Commit and push App Engine config][screenshot-commit-and-push-deployment-config]